armory/docs/content/en/docs/Overview/overview-halyard.md

 *†This is greatly simplified, but should provide enough background to understand what's going on.*

-## The Armory Halyard installer is an extension of the OSS Halyard installer
+## An extension of the OSS Halyard

+Armory Halyard is an extension of OSS Halyard.
 We make the initial deployment of Spinnaker much simpler if you're working with a Kubernetes cluster and AWS S3, by adding a command that triggers a series of prompts (sort of a mini tutorial) that handles a lot of the initial configuration.
 This occurs when you run `hal armory init` - it will prompt you for the following information:
 * Which kubeconfig to use, and which Kubernetes cluster within that kubeconfig to deploy to
 * Which AWS credential profile to use to connect to S3
 * Which S3 bucket to store state in